KacyUmana/cse15l-lab-reports/LabReport5.md

 ___TA___

-> Carefully look at the error output in your terminal when you ran your tests - specifically what was expected versus what the result actually was.
-Is there anything in your merge function code that might've led to a disruption in how the list may be sorted?
+> Carefully look at the error output in your terminal when you ran your tests and use that as a guide to figure out what might be wrong.
+What was your expected result versus what the outcome actually was and is there anything in your code that might've led to a disruption in how the list may be sorted?

 ___Student___